eecs394-spr15/UTI/README.md

 1. You have to create a [Parse account](https://www.parse.com/signup) to store the data.
 2. Make sure you never include your master key in any binary.

->Keys: Puts cloudcode/config/global.json into their GLOBAL gitignore settings and remove the global.json file from all your github repos.
+*Keys: Put cloudcode/config/global.json into their GLOBAL gitignore settings and remove the global.json file from all your github repos.*

 ## Deployment